Gut Health for kids: Foundation of your child’s wellbeing

 • Aids regular bowel movements

-For children especially, hydration is essential for keeping digestion smooth and comfortable.
+For children especially, hydration is key for keeping digestion smooth and comfortable.

 Listening to hunger cues